 111 Introduction to Microeconomics

 A study of the fundamentals of economic analysis and of basic economic institutions, with particular emphasis upon consumer demand and upon the output and pricing decisions of business firms.
 The implications of actions taken by these decision-makers, operating within various market structures, upon the allocation of resources and the distribution of income are examined.
 Special attention is given to the sociopolitical environment within which economic decisions are made.

-This course fulfills the DIV II social sciences distribution requirement and QR graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and QR graduation requirement.

 112 Introduction to Macroeconomics